rpm-software-management/mock/docs/Releasing-Mock.md

 9. Push the git tags upstream, e.g.

+   For mock-core-configs:
        $ git push origin mock-core-configs-40.4-1

+   For mock:
+       $ git push origin mock-5.1-1

 10. Release for EPEL and Fedora

     $ # make sure that .tito/releasers.conf is up to date

+    For mock-core-configs:
+    $ cd ./mock-core-configs
+    $ tito release fedora-git-all

+    For mock:
-    $ cd ./mock  # or mock-core-configs
+    $ cd ./mock
     $ tito release fedora-git-all

 11. publish tgz